MjavadH/Advanced-Lock/README.md

 - Encrypt and decrypt File
 - Encrypt and decrypt Folder
 - Dark and Light Mode
-- Support 2 languages
+- Support 4 languages
 - File Association (Open .alo and .alf by default)
+- Context Menu option(encrypt and decrypt File and Folder with right click)
 - Lock the software with a password
 - Save and Load History
 - 'Show notification' and 'Play sound 'option

 ### TODO:
-- [ ] Context Menu option
+- [x] Context Menu option
-- [ ] Add more languages
+- [x] Add more languages
 - [ ] Create Custom browser for File and Folder
 - [ ] Optimize memory usage